 - The code for this project works only with our 128x128 pixel OLED and TFT displays and 240x240 pixel IPS TFT displays.
 Other displays such as our 160x128 TFT or various PiTFT displays ARE NOT SUPPORTED AT ALL, period, not even sorta.

 - Any recent Raspberry Pi board with the 40-pin GPIO header should work.
 The very earliest Pi boards — Model A and B, with the 26-pin GPIO header — are not compatible.

-- A Raspberry Pi 3 or Pi 2 is highly recommended.
-The code will run on a Pi Zero or other single-core Raspberry Pi boards, but performance lags greatly.
-We’re gradually working to improve performance on these boards.
+- A Raspberry Pi 2 or greater is highly recommended.
+The code will run on a Pi Zero or other single-core Raspberry Pi boards, but performance lags quite a bit.
+Pi 4 works now, which was previously incompatible.

 Before committing to any particular hardware, think your project through.
 There are some decisions to be made…

 - One display or two?
 You don’t have to connect two displays…some of the most creative variants of the “Teensy eyes” had only a single eye.

 - OLED, TFT LCD or IPS TFT displays?
 OLEDs have a wide viewing angle and excellent contrast and color saturation, but they’re somewhat pricey, and have a finite lifespan (albeit many thousands of hours).
 TFTs make good economy displays if you’re okay with the slightly washed-out appearance.
 IPS TFT displays are in-between in cost and super sharp!

 - What model of Raspberry Pi to drive it?
 The latest multi-core boards have enough performance for buttery smooth animation…but their size and power draw might make them best for stationary displays, like maybe a Halloween window prop.
 Costume and portable installations may fare better with the diminutive Pi Zero, though the animation will be much less smooth.

 - Will the animation be running autonomously, or do you plan to control the eyes with a joystick and buttons?
 Will the pupils react to light?
 These require additional components.